Micron Web Design : Portfolio

 Chipping Norton Taxi

-Local taxi driver Dean asked us to give his business a web presence that would help him attract more tourists as clients.
+Local taxi driver Dean asked us to give his new business a web presence that would help him attract more tourists as clients.
 Being based near Chipping Norton, he chose the name Chipping Norton Taxi and we registered both the .com and .co.uk domains for him.
-We then produced a simple, single-page website for him, and when the business took off within months, Dean asked us to expand and redesign the site.
-We also created a Facebook page for his business and linked the two sites.
+We then produced a simple, single-page website for him, and when the business took off within months, Dean asked us to expand and redesign the site, which we have now done twice over the years.

 Emma Skippins - Freelance Chartered Landscape Architect